CodeDoesGood/iOS-Style-Guide/README.md

 ####Project Specific
 - Two line breaks between classes, extensions, protocols, enums, etc
 - else, catch, and additional closures should be on a new line.
 They should not be on the same line as the closing brace from the previous statement.
+- First line in an if-else-guard-do-catch (etc) statement if the statement contains several lines
 - Both before and after an if-else-guard-do-catch (etc) statement
 - Both before and after a call to super
 - First line of a function